-Any queries relating to the Homes should be addressed, in the first instance, to Jill Peacock at the Town Council's offices.
+Any queries relating to the Homes should be addressed, in the first instance, to the Clerk to the Trustees at the Town Council's offices.

 Marketing & TourismAs part of its Town Centre Management function, the Council works with partner authorities and organisations to help promote tourism in the Town.

-In particular, the Council works with the Skipton Town Partnership (Formerly Skipton BID) and the Skipton Chamber of Trade & Commerce, having representatives on the executive boards of both these organisations.
+In particular, the Council works with the Skipton Business Improvement District and the Skipton Chamber of Trade & Commerce, having representatives on the executive boards of both these organisations.

 The Council produces promotional materials, leaflets and posters and attends a number of tourism industry exhibitions and shows to promote Skipton as a tourist destination to coach operators and group travel organisations - under the Visit Skipton brand.

-The Skipton Town Partnership operates to a five-year Business Plan setting out its vision for the Town.
+The Business Improvement District operates to a five-year Business Plan setting out its vision for the Town.
 The Chamber represents over 100 businesses across Skipton.

-Petyt LibraryThe Council owns (in part with Ermysted's Grammar School) a substantial set of historic books donated to the Town and School by Sylvester Petyt.
+Petyt LibraryThe Council owns a substantial set of historic books donated to the Town by Sylvester Petyt.

-The collection is managed by an independent set of Trustees and is housed in Skipton Library on the High Street.
+The collection is managed by an independent set of Trustees.

 The recreation grounds are: